MLogdberg/mlogdberg.github.io/_posts/2021-11-22-Using MSI in APIM to Cosmos.md

 - Cosmos DB
 - Azure CLI

 First we need to grant the specific roles to our API Management identity.
 The role we want to assing is the [Cosmos DB Built-in Data Reader](https://docs.microsoft.com/en-us/azure/cosmos-db/how-to-setup-rbac#built-in-role-definitions).
-This role only have read access and that matches our *Least Previliges* thinking, when we only want to expose read we should also only have read access.
+This role has read access and that matches our *Least Previliges* thinking, since when we only want to expose read operations we should only have read access.

 Adding this role is **not** as straight forward as I would like it, they are not possible to set via the Azure Portal yet.
 So we need to do some *PowerShell* scripting.
 Fortunally all scripts needed can be found at the Microsoft docs on [How to setup RBAC for Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/how-to-setup-rbac).
 I would recomend looking in there since they also provide how to create your own [custom role definitions](https://docs.microsoft.com/en-us/azure/cosmos-db/how-to-setup-rbac#role-definitions).